omri24/Another-approach-for-training-NNs/README.md

 The problem the NN will face will be a handwriting classification problem.
 More specifically, digits identification, using the MNIST dataset.
 However, I will make the “fight” more interesting by significantly shrinking the training dataset.
 The MNIST dataset contains 60,000 training samples.
 I will allow the algorithms to learn from datasets no bigger than 100 samples.The testing samples will be chosen randomly.
 The MNIST testing dataset will not be reduced.

+The NN is linear, with no hidden layers.

 ## Assumptions about the data

 1. All data samples are images showing a digit in the range 0- 9.